 Trust is built through vulnerability and vulnerability can be a little unsettling.
 Knowing that you trust me to react professionally to difficult feedback or to keep confidential a personal detail, makes me feel worthy of trust and more likely to reward you with the same level of trust.
 Expressions of vulnerability are proof that a group of people are truly a working team.

-Coaches, HR, and even other team members can help facilitate good communication and difficult conversations.
-It’s not a sign of weakness or failure for a team to ask for this type of assistance.
-It’s an acknowledgement that working together can have its difficult moments and that the team is worth working through those moments.
+Coaches, HR, and even other team members can help facilitate good communication and difficult conversations, thereby building and modeling trust.
+They can acknowledge that working together can have its difficult moments and that the team is worth working through those moments.

 By Kristeen Bullwinkle